Allen-Tildesley/examples/GUIDE.md

 Results obtained from a run of the Wang-Landau program `mc_chain_wl_sw`, using the same model, are given on the right of the table above.
-The program was run with default parameters: the flatness criterion was set at 80% and there were 20 stages during which the entropy modification constant `ds` was halved at each stage.
+The program was run with default parameters: except that the flatness criterion was set at 80%.
 The results are from the histograms produced in the 20th stage.
 This analysis can also be performed (for any desired temperature) by the program `wl_hist`, after the run.
 The results are generally in good agreement with the canonical ensemble test runs.
-The most significant discrepancies are in the heat capacities at the lowest two temperatures, which reflects the poor sampling of the canonical ensemble program (with these basic MC moves), and (probably to a lesser extent) the sampling problems about to be discussed.
+The most significant discrepancies are in the heat capacities at the lowest two temperatures, which reflects the poor sampling of the canonical ensemble program (with these basic MC moves), and the sampling problems about to be discussed.

 This particular test run illustrated one drawback of the simplest Wang-Landau implementation: two low-lying energies (corresponding to _q_=38 and 39 square-well interactions) were discovered during the very last stage, in which `ds` is very small.
-Accordingly, the system remained stuck in these low-energy states for a very long time, until their tabulated entropy _s(q)_ reached a high enough value to allow _q_ to change;
+Accordingly, the system remained stuck in these low-energy states for a very long time, until their tabulated entropy _S(q)_ reached a high enough value to allow _q_ to change;
 even then, the final weight of the lowest state in the final "flat" histogram could not be considered completely reliable.
 The overall run length was of order 90000 blocks of 10000 steps each, most of it spent in stage 20.

-If the run were repeated with the same parameters, one cannot guarantee that the same result will be obtained: indeed, it is more likely that the run would conclude much earlier, within a few thousand blocks, without ever discovering these low-lying energies.
+Repeating the run with the same parameters typically produces different results, depending on whether, and when, these low-lying states are discovered.
+This affects the canonical ensemble results reconstructed from the histograms through `wl_hist`, particularly at the lower temperatures, while the higher temperatures are largely unaffected.
-This would affect the results, particularly at the lower temperatures, and of course there would be no indication of anything wrong.
+From a single run, or a few runs, there might be no indication of anything wrong.
 It is always a danger with any Monte Carlo method, including Wang-Landau, that inaccessible configurations will not be sampled.
 Various improvements of the method may be found in the literature.